LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/project-translated.rst

 -----------------------

-Logic errors do not generate warning messages or prevent the code from running, but the program still does not work like ye want.
-(Refer to the :ref:`Fixing Logic Errors <fixing-logic-errors>` section if ye need to review).
+Logic errors do not generate warning messages or prevent the code from running, but the program still does not work right.
+(Refer to the :ref:`Fixing Logic Errors <fixing-logic-errors>` section if you need to review).

 #.
 First, run this sample code as-is and examine the output.
 Should the rocket
    have launched?
 Did it?

    Do not worry about fixing the code yet.
-Ye will do that in the next steps.
+You will do that in the next steps.

    .. raw:: html

       <iframe height="700px" width="100%" src="https://repl.it/@launchcode/LCHS-Debugging-Project-5?lite=true" scrolling="no" frameborder="yes" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 #.
 Let's break the code down into smaller chunks.
 Consider the first ``if/else``
    block below.
-Add ``print("launch_ready =", launch_ready)`` after this block, then run the program.
+Add ``print("launch_ready =", launch_ready)`` after this block,
+   then run the program.

    ::